grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 9.  **Install the T3 Shield Foams (as needed) –**

     1. If the Display Assembly being installed has 2 FPCs, inspect the shield fence for foams.
-If the foams are not present, install the supplied foams as shown.
+If the foams aren't present, install the supplied foams as shown.

     :::image type="content" source="./images/Laptop7/LT7Repair/media/t3-foam.png" alt-text="A close up of a device":::